zhmcclient/zhmc-ansible-modules/docs/gen/zhmc_crypto_attachment_module.rst

 --------

 * Gathers facts about the attachment of crypto adapters and domains to a partition.
-* Attaches crypto domains and crypto adapters to a partition.
+* Attaches a range of crypto domains and a number of crypto adapters to a partition.
+* Detaches all crypto domains and all crypto adapters from a partition.

 Requirements (on host that executes module)